|

 Bush beans will improve the soil where they are grown by adding nitrogen.
 Asparagus will use that nitrogen to produce healthy, robust spears the following year.

-Bush bean companion plants will not compete with asparagus during the growing season as the harvest spears have already been cut from the garden bed for this year’s harvest.
+Bush bean plants will not compete with asparagus during the growing season as the harvest spears have already been cut from the garden bed for this year’s harvest.

-Growing green beans in the open field.
-Growing organic vegetables on the farm.
+Growing green beans in an open field.

 Rhubarb